GrahamDumpleton/wrapt/docs/decorators.rst

 Wrapped Function Source Code
 ----------------------------

-To obtain the argument specification of a decorated function the standard ``getsource()`` function from the ``inspect`` module can be used.
+To obtain the source code of a decorated function the standard ``getsource()`` function from the ``inspect`` module can be used.

 ::